 But she’d already gone.

 The third person Tim knew in London was an old school friend.
 His name was Malcolm and he’d been the only person in Tim’s high school science lessons who got higher marks than him.
 Rather than this leaving Tim a little put out, he was deeply grateful, appreciative of the fact that someone was more of a nerd than him.
 He’d had other classmates who had headed south for university, but Malcolm was the only one Tim had kept in touch with.
 That was until a few years ago.
-At first they’d exchanged emails comparing their computer science courses, but eventually the contact had petered out and Tim never really knew why.
+At first they’d exchanged emails comparing their computer science courses, but eventually the contact had dwindled and Tim never really knew why.
 However, he still had Malcolm’s email address and, much to Tim’s pleasure, Malcolm emailed straight back suggesting they meet for a coffee the next day at a place in Dalston.

 After a long stop-start bus ride Tim only needed to check his A to Z twice before he walked through the doors to the coffee shop and felt instantly hopeful.
 This was exactly the place he could imagine himself and Malcolm hanging out.
 There were piles of board games in one corner, a pinball machine in another and rows of old leather sofas in between.
 Tim ordered a black coffee, found a seat and waited.
 And waited and waited.
 Some forty-seven minutes after their agreed meeting time, a tall skinny man marched up to him, a wave of hair slicked back atop shaved sides, and a metal bolt skewed through the middle of his nose.